jtreutel/circleci-demo-auto-promotion/README.md

 # circleci-demo-auto-promotion
 Demo of automatic promotion to higher environments.
+This doesn't actually do a serious deployment but simply demonstrates a pipeline structure.

 ## Requirements